The last few weeks of pregnancy are very important for your baby’s development.

 A baby’s important organs, like the brain and lungs, are still developing in weeks 37 and 38.
 Babies born earlier than 39 weeks are more likely to have medical conditions that require time in the intensive care unit.
 A baby delivered early may have:

-- Breathing problems because his lungs are not fully developed
+- Breathing problems because their lungs are not fully developed

-- Feeding problems because he may have trouble sucking or swallowing
+- Feeding problems because they may have trouble sucking or swallowing

-- A serious infection that could threaten his life
+- A serious infection that could threaten their life

 When Early Delivery Is Your Only Choice